timothyshull/programming_notes/hardware/digital_design.md

     - 10 Gbit Ethernet running on fiber optic cables is increasingly popular for servers and other high-performance computing, and 100 Gbit Ethernet is emerging
 - Wi-Fi is the popular name for the IEEE 802.11 wireless network standard
-    - operates in the 2.4 and 5 GHz unlicensed wireless bands, meaning that the user doesn’t need a radio operator’s license to transmit in these bands at low power
+    - operates in the 2.4 and 5 GHz unlicensed wireless bands, meaning that the user doesn't need a radio operator's license to transmit in these bands at low power
     - increasing performance comes from advancing modulation and signal processing, multiple antennas, and wider signal bandwidths